grubersjoe/typeface-public-sans/README.md

 # Typeface Public Sans

+> This package has been archived since it is has been integrated into the central [Typeface](https://github.com/KyleAMathews/typefaces) project.

 The CSS and web font files to easily self-host [Public Sans](https://github.com/uswds/public-sans/).
 This package is inspired by the effort of Kyle Mathews to create [npm packages for all typefaces](https://www.bricolage.io/typefaces-easiest-way-to-self-host-fonts/) to improve font loading performance.

 ## Install